Overview

 Warm context

 Warm context is transient and grows throughout a single Agent run.
-It captures everything the system learns or produces while satisfying the request.
+It captures everything the system learns or produces while satisfying the request.- Previous messages — the conversation history for the request.

 - Tool calls — queries, dashboards, and their intermediate results.